Yannan-Chen/OllieOCT/README.md

 The diagnose is based on a pre-trained deep learning model with >90% accuracy.

+This is an amateur design for a hackthon project.
+Please don't use it for real diagnostic application. :P

 <p align="center">
   <img src="Pictures/DLmodel.png" width="500" >
 </p>